fodil13/md-graph-converter/README.md

 7. Sidechain indicator
 8-13.
 Molecular segment encoding (PROA, PROB, GLIP, GLIZ, POPC, CHL1(This is for Charmm36m force field, may vary according to others force field))

-## Usages
-'''
-USAGE:
-The main things you need to change are listed at the end of the code.
-Change the path for your psf/dcd files, your protein/environment selection and the number of maximum frame you want to convert into graphs.
-There is nothing else to change.
-'''

 Edge Features